sushita01/2D-Hill-Rider-using-GLUT/README.md

 The sparkle particle system uses arrays to store information about each particle.
 The particle system keeps values such as:
 `
-X position
+X position,
-Y position
+ Y position,
-X velocity
+ X velocity.
-Y velocity
+ Y velocity,
-Life
+ Life,
-Maximum life
+ Maximum life,
-Size
+ Size,
-Red value
+ Red value,
-Green value
+ Green value,
-Blue value
+ Blue value,
  Active state
 `

 Only active particles are updated.
 The particle position changes according to its velocity:
 `
 sparkleX[i] += sparkleVX[i];
    sparkleY[i] += sparkleVY[i];
 `

 The vertical velocity is also changed: